Chamber-Dashboard/chamber-dashboard-member-updater/readme.txt

 == Screenshots ==

 == Changelog ==
+= 1.3.7 =
+* Member account page shows the link to edit member profiles

 = 1.3.6 =
 * Updated to work with the members only feature in MM and MM Pro